drivendataorg/water-supply-forecast-rodeo/forecast/1st place/README.md

 The code submission will be located at `submission/submission.zip`

-The submission file will be located at `submission/submission.csv`
+The submission file will be located in `submission/submission.csv`